King's Gambit: 1.e4 e5 2.f4...... Be7

 History and Notable Players

 It arises from the King's Gambit: 1.e4 e5 2.f4...
 3.Nf3.
-Among the most prolific practitioners on the White side are Joseph G Gallagher (6 games), Andrzej Filipowicz (5 games), Alexei Fedorov (5 games).
-On the Black side, notable exponents include Manfred Hermann (8 games), Mark L Hebden (7 games), Tri Hoang (6 games).
+Among the most prolific White practitioners are Joseph G Gallagher (6 games), Andrzej Filipowicz (5 games), Alexei Fedorov (5 games).
+Black-side regulars include Manfred Hermann (8 games), Mark L Hebden (7 games), Tri Hoang (6 games).

 Practice on Chessiverse